Chart Color Schemes

 AreaSearch analysis of employment trends sees Camp Hill performing better than 90% of local markets assessed across Australia

-A significant proportion, 27.8%, of residents work from home.
-Key industries include health care & social assistance, professional & technical services, and education & training.
-The area specializes in professional & technical jobs, with an employment share 1.5 times the regional level.
-Transport, postal & warehousing employs only 3.1% of local workers, below Greater Brisbane's 5.6%.
+The key industries of employment among residents are health care & social assistance, professional & technical, and education & training.
+The area has a particular employment specialization in professional & technical, with an employment share of 1.5 times the regional level.
+In contrast, transport, postal & warehousing employs just 3.1% of local workers, below Greater Brisbane's 5.6%.
+The predominantly residential area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

 Frequently Asked Questions - Employment